edin-m/gamedev-bvh-loader-article/README.md

 Description
 ====
+This is Linux-only.
+To check out cross-platform version, use https://github.com/edin-m/gamedev-articles

 Project is located under test1 folder (creative, I know).
 It is only supported on X11 (which means Linux).
 It would be good to port it with GLFW to multiplatform.